COGENERATION & EFFICIENCY

 Cogeneration is a combined heat and power (CHP) production that is a highly efficient process that simultaneously generates electricity and heat.
 It can provide primary energy savings of approximately 40% compared to a separate purchase of electricity from the electricity grid and the production of heat by a gas boiler at the facility.
 Combined heat and power plants, as a rule, are built next to the source of energy consumption, and therefore reduce the costs of transportation and distribution of energy losses.
 For consumers of thermal and electric energy, it is generally very important to have a guaranteed supply of energy for their equipment and production, thus their own cogeneration system is an excellent solution to the problem.
 Gas cogeneration systems are ideal for power plants that are located directly at the site of energy consumption.

-The sources of heat of GE Jenbacher gas engines can be obtained from:
+The sources of heat of INNIO Jenbacher gas engines can be obtained from:

 - Cooling of engine oil.

 - Cooling the gas-air mixture of the intercooler.

 The thermal layout of the INNIO Jenbacher units is designed in such a way that a part of the useful thermal energy can be extracted in the form of hot water, in the flow mode 70/90° C (or other on request) and is divided at the boundary of the plate heat exchangers.
 The exhaust gases of the engine come with a temperature of 360 to 580° C. This potential can be used either for heating hot water, or directly in the recovery boiler to produce steam with a pressure of up to 30 bar.
 The exhaust potential can be used in the form of other heating sources (on request), for example, heating of thermal oil, kerosene, and other process fluids.

 Efficiency of the CHP system